FrancisBourgouin/lectures-2022-east-may-30/w8d3/PLAN.md

 # Mock Data

+# Success cases

+- Search for a city, see the weather for that city
+- Current weather should not be shown unless we have data / valid data
+- Search for valid city, button appears (once)

 # HTML Structure

 - body
   - header
     - h1 title
   - main
-    - form
+    - form CityForm
       - input
       - button
-    - section
+    - section CityList
       - button
-    - section
+    - section CurrentWeather
       - h1 name
       - p conditions
       - p temperature